LeivurGargiulo/course-registration-system/replit.md

 - **Commissions table** for class schedules and capacity management
 - **Registrations table** for student enrollment data

-**Current State**: System is fully configured for Supabase database integration.
-The system includes both DatabaseStorage (for Supabase/PostgreSQL) and MemStorage (in-memory fallback) implementations.
-Currently using MemStorage until user sets up Supabase credentials, but the full database implementation is ready.
+**Current State**: System has been disconnected from Replit's database and is using in-memory storage.
+Full Supabase integration is ready for migration with proper PostgreSQL driver configuration.

-**Database Migration**: Run `node scripts/enable-supabase.js` after setting up Supabase credentials to enable database storage.
+**Database Migration**: Run `node scripts/migrate-to-supabase.js` after setting up Supabase credentials to migrate to database storage.

 ## Key Components